amazon-connect/amazon-connect-streams/Documentation.md

 - `ContactType.CHAT`: Chat contact.
 - `ContactType.TASK`: Task contact.
 - `ContactType.EMAIL`: Email contact.

+### `ContactInitiationMethod`

+This enumeration lists all of the contact initiation methods supported by Connect Streams.

+- `ContactInitiationMethod.INBOUND`: Contact initiated by a customer calling into the contact center.
+- `ContactInitiationMethod.OUTBOUND`: Contact initiated by an agent calling out to a customer.
+- `ContactInitiationMethod.TRANSFER`: Contact transferred from one agent to another agent.
+- `ContactInitiationMethod.QUEUE_TRANSFER`: Contact transferred to a queue rather than directly to an agent.
+- `ContactInitiationMethod.CALLBACK`: Contact initiated as a callback to a customer who requested one.
+- `ContactInitiationMethod.API`: Contact initiated programmatically through the AWS Connect API.
+- `ContactInitiationMethod.DISCONNECT`: Contact leg created when a participant disconnects.
+- `ContactInitiationMethod.MONITOR`: Contact initiated for monitoring/supervisory purposes.
+- `ContactInitiationMethod.EXTERNAL_OUTBOUND`: Outbound contact initiated from external systems.
+- `ContactInitiationMethod.WEBRTC_API`: Contact initiated through WebRTC API (browser-based communication).
+- `ContactInitiationMethod.AGENT_REPLY`: Contact initiated when an agent replies to an asynchronous message.
+- `ContactInitiationMethod.FLOW`: Contact initiated by a contact flow.
+- `ContactInitiationMethod.CALLBACK_CUSTOMER_FIRST_QUEUED`: Callback where the customer is queued first before the agent is contacted.
+- `ContactInitiationMethod.CALLBACK_CUSTOMER_FIRST_DIALED`: Callback where the customer is dialed first before connecting to an agent.
+- `ContactInitiationMethod.CAMPAIGN_PREVIEW`: Contact initiated as part of a preview dialing campaign.

 ### `EventType`
 This is a list of some of the special event types which are published into the low-level